-PLANNING PLANNING Prepare and apply for Domestic Nuclear Detection Office Securing the Cities grants in order to design and implement architectures in the Bay Area for the coordinated and integrated screening, search, detection and interdiction of radiological/nuclear materials that are out of regulatory control and may be used as a weapon. j Ensure the region's radiological/nuclear detection plans and protocols are fully integrated with the State's preventive radiological/nuclear detection program.
-Develop intelligence and risk-based CBRNE screening, search and detection deployment protocols for major events, mass transit and other high profile events and CIKR.
-Develop plans and protocols for the NCRIC to notify appropriate personnel of CBRNE screening, search and detection data and results.
-Develop a records management protocol at the NCRIC for all CBRNE issues or alarms and their resolution.
-5 Develop plans and protocols to acquire and distribute CBRNE screening, search and detection equipment to large numbers of first responders across the region.
-Sustain and update plans and protocols among laboratories across the region for public information regarding CBRNE detection.
-ORGANIZA ATION Ensure laboratories across the region are adequately staffed for agent identification.
-EQUIPMEN νΤ CBRNE inspection, detection and screening systems equipment for deployment at pre-determined sites across the region such as seaports, airports, major public events, water supply, mass transit, etc. TRAINING Appropriate personnel have been identified for CBRNE screening, search and detection training (e.g., law enforcement, transit police and security, fire department, hazardous materials (HazMat), public health, private sector security, and critical infrastructure personnel).
-Awareness level training for first responders and CIKR personnel for each of the CBRNE agents.
-EXERCISES EXERCISES
+PLANNING Dr. ANNIBAG 4.3-P1 Prepare and apply for Domestic Nuclear Detection Office Securing the Cities grants in order to design and implement architectures in the Bay Area for the coordinated and integrated screening, search, detection and interdiction of radiological/nuclear materials that are out of regulatory control and may be used as a weapon.
+4.3-P2 Ensure the region's radiological/nuclear detection plans and protocols are fully integrated with the State's preventive radiological/nuclear detection program.
+4.3-P3 Develop intelligence and risk-based CBRNE screening, search and detection deployment protocols for major events, mass transit and other high profile events and CIKR.
+4.3-P4 Develop plans and protocols for the NCRIC to notify appropriate personnel of CBRNE screening, search and detection data and results.
+4.3-P5 Develop a records management protocol at the NCRIC for all CBRNE issues or alarms and their resolution.
+4.3-P6 Develop plans and protocols to acquire and distribute CBRNE screening, search and detection equipment to large numbers of first responders across the region.
+4.3-P7 Sustain and update plans and protocols among laboratories across the region for public information regarding CBRNE detection.
+ORGANIZ ATION 4.3-O1 Ensure laboratories across the region are adequately staffed for agent identification.
+EQUIPME NT 4.3-E1 CBRNE inspection, detection and screening systems equipment for deployment at pre-determined sites across the region such as seaports, airports, major public events, water supply, mass transit, etc. TRAINING TRAINING 4.3-T1 Appropriate personnel have been identified for CBRNE screening, search and detection training (e.g., law enforcement, transit police and security, fire department, hazardous materials (HazMat), public health, private sector security, and critical infrastructure personnel).
+4.3-T2 Awareness level training for first responders and CIKR personnel for each of the CBRNE agents.
+EXERCISES